 - Unemployment Rate: 4.8%

 Pittsburgh is more than welcoming to young professionals seeking remote career opportunities!
-With major employers like PNC Financial Services, PPG Industries, and Alcoa, it makes sense why Pittsburgh is one of the best U.S. cities for jobs.
-The Steel City’s cost of living is well below the national average, as are its median home prices and rental rates, which is a major draw for young professionals.
-Get to know the community through beloved festivals like Go Green at Market Square, which has eco-friendly vendors and live music, Juneteenth & Black Music Festival, and Pittsburgh Irish Festival.
+With major employers like PNC Financial Services, PPG Industries, and Alcoa, it makes sense that Pittsburgh is one of the best U.S. cities for jobs.
+The cost of living in Pittsburgh is well below the national average, as are its median home prices and rental rates, which is a major draw for young professionals.
+Get to know the community through beloved festivals like Go Green at Market Square—which has eco-friendly vendors and live music—Juneteenth & Black Music Festival, and Pittsburgh Irish Festival.
 For more fun things to do in Pittsburgh, check out the local watering holes in one of America’s best bar-hopping cities, including great options in the famous Strip District.
 Gather with friends in massive Frick Park, or grab some friends and spend a day at the Andy Warhol Museum!